 Essaouira is a popular destination for windsurfing and kiteboarding

-Known as the "Windy City" for its strong Alizée trade winds that hit its crescent beach, Essaouira is a popular kiteboarding destination.
-Take the morning to watch the windsurfers and kiteboarders or, for the more adventurous, take a lesson, before saying goodbye and returning to Casablanca.
-There will be the option to break up the four to five-hour coastal drive with stops in seaside towns, along the way.
+Known as the "Windy City" for the strong alizée trade winds that hit its crescent beach, Essaouira is a popular kiteboarding destination.
+Take the morning to watch the windsurfers and kiteboarders, or, for the more adventurous, take a lesson before saying goodbye and returning to Casablanca.
+There will be the option to break up the four to five-hour coastal drive with plenty of stops in charming seaside towns along the way.

 Upon arriving in Casablanca, explore more of the Old Medina, bargain with local vendors in the bazaar, and pick up any last-minute souvenirs and gifts.